RedHatRanger/RHCE9Vagrant/rhce-practice-questions/01_configure_ansible_.md

 [student@control ansible]$
 ```

-7) Lastly, we need to use the ping module to see if our nodes respond:
+7) We can ping to see if our nodes respond:
 ```
 [student@control ansible]$ ansible all -m ping node1 | SUCCESS => {